Suite 1900 • Milwaukee, Wisconsin 53202

 Consistent FLU’s new focus, I’m also proud to announce the launch of Herman Mediation Services, a subsidiary to Loeb & Herman, LLC focused on offering couples an affordable path to divorce through mediation.

-Please visit the site, and feel free to pass on your comments to me via e-mail.
+Please visit the site, and feel free to pass on your comments to me using this form.

 • • •